on all Challenges and Meal Plans During the Pandemic.

 Check out our article How to do Intermittent Fasting According to 40 Famous People and you will be surprised by some of the benefits celebrities claim to experience.
 For example, “Coldplay” soloist Chris Martin swears Intermittent Fasting makes him sing better.

-Prolonged fasting can do miracles to our mental health, too.
+Intermittent fasting can do miracles to our mental health, too.

 There’s a study finding that eight weeks of intermittent fasting improved body image in obese adults, decreased depression and even binge eating behavior.